skybrush-io/flockwave-spec/doc/protocol/types.md

 `misc`
 : The device does not fall into any of the predefined device classes.

+`pyro`
+: The device is a pyrotechnic device (e.g., firework launcher board).

 `radio`
 : The device is a radio receiver or transmitter (e.g., an XBee radio).